Amelia5p/YogaWithBilly/README.md

 ## Site Overview

-Yoga with Billy is a website for yoga lovers.
-The site's aim is to promote Billy's yoga classes.
-The website provides an introduction to different yoga styles taught by Billy.
-It also allows users to get to know Billy better and allows users to sign up to his classes seamlessly.
+Yoga with Billy is a user friendly website for yoga lovers.
+The website offers users an opportunity to learn about yoga practices, book classes, and get to know the instructor, Billy.

 Live site: https://amelia5p.github.io/YogaWithBilly/